iamjpg/js-c/README.md

 ## Where Are We Getting The Data?

 We'll be obtaining this data from the CoinGecko API.
-Here is the call you'll be making to return data:
+Using `fetch`, here is the call you'll be making to return data:

 https://api.coingecko.com/api/v3/coins/<COIN_ID>